 Q Does my insurance cover muscle work?

-A Yes!
-Many insurance policies will cover 15 to 30 minutes of myofascial therapy.
-However, coverage will depend on your specific policy.
-Check with our front desk to see if your policy covers massage.
+A Depending on which type of insurance your have and what your specific plan entails, insurance policies will sometimes cover 15 to 30 minutes of myofascial therapy.
+Check with our front desk or billing department to see if your policy covers massage.

 We Offer The Following Techniques